 Max Channel Switch Time element

+Channel Switch Wrapper element,

 (#2215)Quiet element corresponding to quiet intervals other than quiet intervals scheduled to protect restricted TWT service periods (see 35.7.4.2 (Quieting STAs during restricted TWT service periods(#2215)))

 Quiet Channel element

-(#2875)(#2911)(#1428)Then, for each of the other APs affiliated to the same AP MLD as the first AP, the following applies:
+(#2875)(#2911)(#1428)Then one of the following shall apply:Another AP (reporting AP) affiliated with the same AP MLD and not corresponding to a nontransmitted BSSID shall carry the corresponding element(s) in the STA Profile field of the Per-STA Profile subelement corresponding to the affected AP contained in the Basic Multi-Link element included in the Beacon frame and Probe Response frame that it transmits

-in the Beacon frames and Probe Response frames transmitted by the other AP, or transmitted by the transmitted BSSID in the same multiple BSSID set as the other AP if the other AP corresponds to a nontransmitted BSSID, the same element(s) shall be included (#1203)explicitly or through inheritance (35.3.2.3 (Inheritance in a per-STA profile)) in the per-STA profile corresponding to the first AP in the Basic variant Multi-Link element (#2912)(see 9.4.2.295b.2 (Basic variant Multi-Link element)) corresponding to the AP MLD,
+An AP corresponding to the transmitted BSSID in the same multiple BSSID set as a nontransmitted BSSID (reporting AP) that is affiliated with the same AP MLD as the affected AP shall carry the corresponding element(s) in the STA Profile field of the Per-STA Profile subelement corresponding to the affected AP contained in the Basic Multi-Link element corresponding to the AP MLD in the nontransmitted BSSID profile corresponding to the reporting AP in the Multiple BSSID element included in the Beacon frame and Probe Response frame that it transmits.

+And

-the timing fields in the Channel Switch Announcement element, the (#2749)Extended Channel Switch Announcement element, the Quiet element, and the Quiet Channel element shall be applied in reference to the most recent TBTT and BI indicated in the corresponding element(s) of the first AP and not to the TBTT and BI of the other AP of the AP MLD.
+the timing fields in the Channel Switch Announcement element, the (#2749)Extended Channel Switch Announcement element, the Quiet element, and the Quiet Channel element shall be applied in reference to the most recent TBTT and BI indicated in the corresponding element(s) of the affected AP and not to the TBTT and BI of the reporting AP.